SalmonKing72/feels-like-index/README.md

 feels-like-index
 ================

-a heat index and windchill calculator
+a heat index and windchill calculator in pure javascript with Jasmine testing framework.